 A review of the time sheets submitted by Plaintiff shows that the time charges noted by counsel have sufficient temporal proximity to the date of the HOD.
-Some of the time entries pre-date the due process hearing, reflecting preparation for and attendance at the hearing; there is one time entry regarding attendance at the hearing, and the final time entry reflects follow-up by counsel.
+Some of the time entries pre-date and include the due process hearing, reflecting preparation for and attendance at the hearing; several time entries note the hearing and counsel's actions taken in response to the HOD; and finally, some time entries following the HOD reflect follow-up by counsel, including time spent ensuring HOD compliance.
 This Court will not further reduce time charges based on Defendant's claim that some charges are remote.